rinka-meltiron/MiLib/MiText/README.md

-# MiLib
+# MiText
-These are the core Analytics Libraries from Melt Iron.
+These are the core Text Analytics Libraries from Melt Iron.
 The main directories are:
 * common: .h, cpp and cu files that are used across applications.
 * Documentation: The various documentation.
 Currently not updated.
 * histogram: a text based histogram